kineticsquid/Calendar/migration.md

 1. Move `run-image-locally.sh` to `.vscode` to it doesn't get committed.
 1. Rename scripts to be consistent.
 1. Do not create a `Zsh` launch config to start the script to build and run locally.
 Extension does not permit `Ctrl-C` to terminate the app.
 Instead, run from a terminal.
-1. Create `Clode Code: Debug on Cloud Run Emulator`: Debug (or Run) image locally.
+1. Create `Cloud Code: Debug on Cloud Run Emulator`: Debug (or Run) image locally.
 Add environment variables in advanced setting or in `launch.json`.
 1. `Cloud Code: Deploy to Cloud Run`: Depoy changes